-Once you have this acknowledgement you will also have your Callsign and Name listed on the sub-licence holders list linked to the right.
+One your acknowledgement is received your callsign and name will be listed on the sub-licence holders list linked to the right.
+(See the FAQ)